pharmavillage/documentation/content/commands/migrate/index.md

 ## Options

-* `COPY` -- Do not remove the key from the local instance.
+- `COPY` -- Do not remove the key from the local instance.
-* `REPLACE` -- Replace existing key on the remote instance.
+- `REPLACE` -- Replace existing key on the remote instance.
-* `KEYS` -- If the key argument is an empty string, the command will instead migrate all the keys that follow the `KEYS` option (see the above section for more info).
+- `KEYS` -- If the key argument is an empty string, the command will instead migrate all the keys that follow the `KEYS` option (see the above section for more info).
-* `AUTH` -- Authenticate with the given password to the remote instance.
+- `AUTH` -- Authenticate with the given password to the remote instance.
-* `AUTH2` -- Authenticate with the given username and password pair (Redis 6 or greater ACL auth style).
+- `AUTH2` -- Authenticate with the given username and password pair (Pharmavillage 6 or greater ACL auth style).